 However, the integration of genetic testing into healthcare systems also presents significant challenges.
 The primary concern is the ethical, legal, and social implications (ELSI) associated with genetic information.
 Issues such as privacy, confidentiality, and potential discrimination based on genetic data are paramount.
 There is also the risk of genetic information misuse if not adequately protected.
 These challenges necessitate robust regulatory frameworks and ethical guidelines to ensure that genetic testing is used responsibly and ethically.

-The impact of genetic testing on population health management in India is profound, offering potential benefits that include early disease detection, personalized treatments, and optimized healthcare resource allocation.
+The impact of this on population health management in India is profound, offering potential benefits that include early disease detection, personalized treatments, and optimized healthcare resource allocation.
 However, realizing these benefits fully requires addressing significant challenges such as ethical concerns, infrastructure deficits, and professional training.
 With appropriate policies and frameworks in place, genetic testing could significantly enhance the efficacy and efficiency of India’s healthcare system, ultimately leading to improved health outcomes for its diverse population.